-For this delightful stuffed eggplant dish you can use regular couscous, or try it with Israeli couscous, as shown in the photo.
+For this delightful couscous stuffed eggplant, you can use regular couscous, or try it with Israeli couscous, as shown in the photo.
 Regular couscous has more of the look and feel of a grain; Israeli couscous more like a tiny pasta.
 If you’re looking for a gluten-free variation, you can substitute quinoa, which is also excellent in this preparation.

 Serves: 4, generously or 8 as a side dish